 - December 1st for spring entry

 *All application materials must be received by the application deadline.

 Find out which classes Belmont is offering for the term you are interested in by visiting ClassFinder at http://classfinder.belmont.edu/.

-Complete the Non-Degree Application by the deadlines above and the $15 application fee.
+Complete the online Non-Degree Application by the deadlines above and the $15 application fee.
 Please see the list below to find what materials are required in addition to the application for the type of non-degree seeking student you are.

 Students who are currently attending another university/college that wish to take classes at Belmont to supplement their degree.

 - High school students: high school transcript, SAT/ACT scores, and a copy of the letter of acceptance from the accredited institution the student plans to attend